 This algorithm is simple and straightforward.
-It also runs pretty fast for small lists of integers, but it is painfully slow if the given list of integers to sort is really long.
-Another sorting algorithm to sort a list of integers goes as follows:
+It also runs pretty fast for small lists of integers, but it is really slow given large lists of integers to sort.
+Another sorting algorithm to sort the same list of integers goes as follows:

-Step 1: Split the list into two equal sublistsStep 2: Repeat step 1 if any sublist contains more than two integersStep 3: Sort each sublist of two integersStep 4: Combine sorted sublists until all sorted sublists have been combined
+- Step 1: Split the list into two equal sublists - Step 2: Repeat step 1 if any sublist contains more than two integers - Step 3: Sort each sublist of two integers - Step 4: Combine sorted sublists until all sorted sublists have been combined

-This algorithm runs a little slow on small lists because of all the list splitting going on, but it sorts large lists of integers way faster than the first algorithm.
+This algorithm runs a little slow on small lists because of all the list splitting going on, but sorts large lists of integers way faster than the first algorithm.
 The first algorithm lists the steps for a routine I call "dumb sort".
 Example 4.1 gives the source code for a short program that implements the dumb sort algorithm.